Search for a place

 There are still some remains of an Augustinian nunnery founded in 1355.
 Wat Tyler's insurrection commenced at D. in 1377.
 D. was the first place in Britain where a paper-mill was erected; ¾ m. from the town are the Dartford Creek Paper Mills.

-Click here for graphs and data of how Dartford has changed over two centuries.
-For statistics for historical units named after Dartford go to Units and Statistics.
+Dartford is now part of DARTFORD District.
+Click here for graphs and data of how DARTFORD has changed over two centuries.
+For statistics about Dartford itself, go to Statistics.

 How to reference this page:

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Dartford".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Dartford".